AIMET model compression

 We see best results when Spatial SVD is performed followed by Channel Pruning.

-Can we combine the different techniques?
+Can I combine the different techniques?

 Greedy rank selection is very slow.
 Can something be done to speed it up?